dashpay/docs-platform/docs/reference/dapi-endpoints-grpc-overview.md

 # gRPC Overview

-The gRPC endpoints provide access to information from Dash Platform (layer 2) as well as streaming of events related to blocks and transactions/transitions.
+The gRPC endpoints provide access to information from Dash Platform as well as streaming of events related to blocks and transactions/transitions.

 ## Connecting to gRPC